philgyford/pepysdiary/README.md

 See details on the `./run` script below for running things inside the containers.

-### Python dependencies with virtualenv and pip-tools

-Adding and removing python depenencies is most easily done with a virtual environment on your host machine.
-This also means you can use that environment easily in VS Code.

-Set up and activate a virtual environment on your host machine using [virtualenv](https://virtualenv.pypa.io/en/latest/):

-    $ virtualenv --prompt . venv
-    $ source venv/bin/activate

-We use [pip-tools](https://pip-tools.readthedocs.io/en/latest/) to generate `requirements.txt` from `requirements.in`, and install the dependencies.
-Install the current dependencies into the activated virtual environment:

-    (venv) $ python -m pip install -r requirements.txt

-To add a new depenency, add it to `requirements.in` and then regenerate `requirements.txt`:

-    (venv) $ pip-compile --upgrade --quiet --generate-hashes

-And do the `pip install` step again to install.

-To remove a dependency, delete it from `requirements.in`, run that same `pip-compile` command, and then:

-    (venv) $ python -m pip uninstall <module-name>

-To update the python dependencies in the Docker container, this should work:

-    $ ./run pipsync

-But you might have to do `docker compose build` instead?

 ### pre-commit

 Install [pre-commit](https://pre-commit.com) to run `.pre-commit-config.yml` automatically when `git commit` is done.